BOP Mental Healthcare: Levels I-IV

 The First Step Act

-It appears that the BOP has created an “in-between” First Step Act Mental Healthcare Model which cross-references their: [13 areas of criminogenic needs], and has these respective programs run by a collection of [Contractors, Education, Health Services, Psychology, RAC, Social Worker, SPPC, Unit Team, and Volunteers] providing mental health care…
+It appears that the BOP has created an “in-between” First Step Act Mental Healthcare Model where some of their mental health programs are run by trained [Contractors, Education, Health Services, Psychology, RAC, Social Workers, SPPC, Unit Team, and Volunteers] providing mental health care services.
+Should your client have a unique need, it is recommended that this should be professionally addressed long before the Presentence Interview.

-A separate challenge that I have come across is that due to severe staffing shortages, qualified inmates that otherwise would have already been eligible for release, have not been able to take programs as, for example, at Coleman, Education has been closed.
+A separate challenge that I have come across is that due to severe staffing shortages, qualified inmates that need access to some of these psychology-oriented programs may wind up on waiting lists.

-As the FSA is still undergoing changes, and if my assumption is anywhere near accurate, it is incumbent upon the legal defense team in preparation for their PSR, to work with the court and prosecution in order to get their client designated appropriately should there be an accurately ICD 10 (or greater) MH diagnosis that would require greater care.
+As the FSA is still undergoing changes, and if my assumption is anywhere near accurate, it is incumbent upon the legal defense team in preparation for their PSR, to work with the court in order to get their client designated appropriately should there be an accurate ICD MH diagnosis that would require greater care.